Remedies

 Sarsaparilla Root

-The dried root of tropical Smilax vines, historically used in beverage making, folk herbalism, and as a flavoring agent in early soft drinks.
+The dried root of tropical Smilax vines, historically used as a beverage flavoring and in folk herbalism, and frequently confused with the unrelated Indian sarsaparilla and sassafras.

 Sea Buckthorn Oil